theoccupied/TC-comp-1/README.md

 # TC-comp-1
 The main repository for accessing challenges for the first architecture building competition in Turing Complete.
 Playing these challenges is as simple as putting the folders into your Turing Complete campaign folder, then loading them with the console (comp_1 is the menu to access all other challenges, so that's a good pick).
+If you wish to take part in the competition, tell me (clearly and directly, please), and I will incorporate you into the official text file with a number.
 If you have any questions, just ask me and I'll explain what and why.

 # Main Rules